Polarization-Aware DoA Detection Relying on a Single Rydberg Atomic Receiver: Introduction

 \textit{Electric-Field Polarization Measurement:} The EIT spectroscopy also supports the polarization measurement of the electric field.
 The technique presented in~\cite{QS-24} employs Rydberg-atom based EIT in rubidium vapor cells to measure the electric-field vector, reaching an angle resolution of $0.5^\circ$.
 In~\cite{QS-26}, the employment of an additional LO facilitates the construction of a Rydberg-atom based mixer, through which a polarization resolution below $0.5^\circ$ can be attained.
 Furthermore, it is established in~\cite{QS-51} that for a degenerated $S_{1/2} \to P_{1/2}$ manifold driven by a linearly polarized RF field, the AT splitting and underlying eigen-energies are invariant when the polarization axis is rotated, which is actually an immediate consequence of the spherical symmetry of the Hamiltonian.
 In \cite{QS-54}, this symmetry can be deliberately broken, e.g., by applying a weak bias field, in which case the AT line-shape becomes polarization-dependent.
 Such mild symmetry breaking inspires the use of variations in $\pi$ and $\sigma^\pm$ coupling strengths for RF vector sensing.

 \textit{Magnetic-Field Measurement:} The measurement of magnetic fields, including both their magnitude and orientation, can also be pursued under the same framework.
 Specifically, EIT resonances are associated with the preparation of a coherent, non-interacting superposition state (a so-called ``dark state"), which typically involves several metastable atomic levels, such as the Zeeman sub-levels or hyperfine sub-levels of alkali atoms.
 In the presence of a pair of probe and coupling optical fields, a twin-photon Raman resonance in a $\Lambda$ configuration is established, where the magnetic field strength can thus be inferred from Zeeman shifts within the EIT resonance~\cite{QS-55-2003}.
 In~\cite{QS-58}, magnetic-field-induced splitting of the EIT resonance is observed in a three-level ladder system, modeling the vector response to an RF-modulated magnetic field.
 Furthermore, the orientation of the static bias-field can be extracted by analyzing the relative strengths of the EIT peaks \cite{QS-52, QS-53}.
-More specifically, it is demonstrated in \cite{QS-52, QS-53} that the amplitude of EIT resonance is sensitive to the magnetic-field orientation.
-When the laser polarization vector is orthogonal to the plane formed by the magnetic field and wave vector, the resonance amplitude reaches a global maximum.
-Therefore, by measuring the EIT resonance amplitude and rotating the electric-field polarization, one can retrieve the magnetic-field orientation.
+More specifically, it is demonstrated in \cite{QS-52, QS-53} that in a $\text{lin} \parallel \text{lin}$ optical EIT vector-magnetometry configuration, the EIT resonance amplitude depends on the particular orientation of a static bias magnetic field.
+Here, we denote the laser wave vector by $\mathbf{k}_\text{opt}$ and the laser polarization by ${\bm{\epsilon}}_\text{L}$.
+The resonance amplitude reaches an extremum (typically a maximum) when ${\bm{\epsilon}}_\text{L} \perp \text{span} \left\lbrace {{\mathbf{B}}_\text{bias}, \mathbf{k}_\text{opt} }\right\rbrace $, equivalently, $ {\bm{\epsilon}}_\text{L} \parallel \left( \mathbf{k}_\text{opt} \times {\mathbf{B}}_\text{bias} \right) $.
+Therefore, by measuring the EIT amplitude while rotating the laser polarization around a fixed $\mathbf{k}_\text{opt}$, one can retrieve the orientation of $\mathbf{B}_\text{bias}$ (the EIT remains observable without any RF field; only its contrast varies with geometry).